jb0hn/PaymentQRCodeGeneratorPL/README.md

 PaymentQRCodeGeneratorPL is a Python library for generating QR codes for payments, following the [Polish payment standards](https://zbp.pl/getmedia/1d7fef90-d193-4a2d-a1c3-ffdf1b0e0649/2013-12-03_-_Rekomendacja_-_Standard_2D).
 The library accommodates both institutional and individual payment receivers.
 The generated codes are compatible with major Polish banking apps like IKO by PKO BP, mBank, and Millennium.

+This library utilizes the [Segno QR code generator](https://segno.readthedocs.io/en/stable/) to create the QR codes.

+The default functionality of the library allows for manual entry of the amount by the client making the payment.
+If the `amount` field is set to 0.00, this will result in an amount of "000000" in the generated QR code, enabling the client to manually enter the amount.

 ## Usage

 You can use this library with Python files or Jupyter notebook.
 Check the `example.py` and `example.ipynb` files in the repository for usage examples.